Robotics-Club-IIT-BHU/ModularBot_Planner/clustering/README.md

-**Note** - naming of files, functions and variables may not be very intuitive, please do read the comments that come prior to it.

 ## File Description
 - main.py : the main file that needs to be executed, calls and uses code from other files listed.
 - sim_tree.py : pybullet simulation, creation of trees and clusters in specific time steps.
 - mst.py : file which creates graph, and corresponding minimum spanning tree.
 - dabba.urdf : the block object.

-### Understanding the code
-We have tried to make code very readable and easy to use.
-The files contain alot of comments and the logic is very intuitive.
-We have added function descriptions which can be accessed by typing ``` help(function_name)```  in the file which imports it, press q to exit from the prompt.

 ## Executing the files
 In terminal </br>